cwcon/push/style-guide.md

 *Push* will be publishing articles and blog posts containing lots of source code.

-You’ll open, as in the examples below, with a {% raw %}`{% highlight %}`{% endraw %} statement that contains the name of the language your sources is in. *Push*/Jekyll uses [Pygments](http://pygments.org/) to handle syntax highlighting, and there are [quite a few](http://pygments.org/languages/) languages supported.
+You’ll open, as in the examples below, with a {% raw %}`{% highlight %}`{% endraw %} statement that contains the name of the language in your source example. *Push*/Jekyll uses [Pygments](http://pygments.org/) to handle syntax highlighting, and there are [quite a few](http://pygments.org/languages/) languages supported.

-Always put in your example the name of the language first, as a comment in the style of the language.
+The first line of each example should also contain the name of the language in a comment in the language’s comment syntax.
 Optionally, use a hyphen separated by spaces to add the specific file name you’re referring to.

-E.g., to render HTML, one would write this in the Markdown (note that you do *not* need to escape HTML into enities, which makes copying and pasting a breeze):
+For example, to render HTML, one would write this in the Markdown (note that you do *not* need to escape HTML into entities, which makes copying and pasting a breeze):

 {% raw %}
     {% highlight html %}